junxit/us-congress-bills-115/metadata.md

 - 2018-09-25 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6310; text: CR S6310)
 - 2018-09-25 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
 - 2018-09-25 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2018-09-26 — Message on Senate action sent to the House.
+- 2018-09-26 — Received in the House.
+- 2018-09-26 — Referred to the House Committee on Science, Space, and Technology.